Read our guide for detailed information about 3 most popular methods of microblading removal – how they’re done, if they work, and how much they cost.

 Generally, it’s advisable to try fading first.
 Once you get the results down to a lighter shade, there are several options to completely remove them.
 The most obvious option is laser microblading removal, but this is quite aggressive, and it involves many sessions and a long recovery after each of them, and success is not guaranteed.

-A more efficient option is saline microblading removal, which works for both light and dark pigments.
+More efficient options are glycolic acid and saline microblading removal, which work for both light and dark pigments.

 Whichever removal option you choose, be prepared for multiple sessions.